The Scholarships for Academic Excellence

 A completed Nomination Summary Form and completed Application Form(s) must be returned by the high school to the New York State Education Department.

 It has been reported that some schools are providing the nomination forms to individual students and having them complete the form.
 The nomination forms must be completed by the School Administrator.

-Pending the appropriation of State funds during the 2012 session of the New York State Legislature, 8,000 scholarships will be awarded.
+Pending the appropriation of State funds by the New York State Legislature, 8,000 scholarships will be awarded.
 Of the 8,000 scholarships, 2,000 scholarships will have a value of $1,500 each and 6,000 scholarships will have a value of $500 each.

 Scholarship winners must attend a college or university (SAE’s cannot be used for trade schools) in New York State.
 Those who do not attend a college or university in New York State forfeit the award.
 Awards are renewable for up to four academic years of undergraduate study or five academic years, if the program of study normally requires five years as defined by the Commissioner of Education.
 In the event that a scholarship is declined by the student or revoked by the Commissioner of Education, its benefits will lapse and no re-awards will be made.